luizfellips/Analisystem-NET/README.md

 # Analisystem
-A system I've developed before, but using .NET Core technology.
+A C.R.U.D system I've developed before, but using .NET Core technology.
 ## Technologies used:

 - HTML